-Have you ever wondered why, during a driving test, the examiner evaluates the way you position your hands on the steering wheel?
+Have you ever wondered why, during a driving test, the examiner evaluates how you position your hands on the steering wheel?

 Well, it’s not only to help you get a driver’s license, but it also helps to prevent accidents and enables you to use your car more efficiently.

-According to statistics, wrong steering wheel techniques are the major cause of crashes, as they force drivers to run off the road.
+According to statistics, wrong steering wheel techniques are the primary cause of crashes, as they force drivers to run off the road.

 Even an experienced driver should be more cautious of their hand placement, body position, and posture when driving.

-Were you previously taught to use the 10 and 2 position?
+Were you previously taught to use the 10 and 2 positions?
 Well, that no longer works because it’s dangerous.
 The NHTSA now recommends the use of other steering techniques.

-The 3 Most Recommended Steering Techniques to for Safe Driving
+The 3 Most Recommended Steering Techniques to Prevent Crashes in 2020

 Here are the top 3 most recommended steering techniques that can help prevent car crashes;